Summer is very tricky. Normally, summer’s supposed to be a relaxing season because everybody’s free.

 2. Freelance Writer

 One of the best paid “jobs” nowadays is related to content creation.
-Everybody needs content today – blogs, newspapers, businesses, and much more other entities.
+Everybody needs content today – blogs, newspapers, businesses, and many other entities.

 If you manage the English language well enough, you should definitely try writing something.

 The freelance writing industry is big.
 You can write e-books, articles, blog posts, research papers, essays, and even dissertations.

 As you’ve written many essays since you started college, you could probably land an essay writer job for academic content services like Wizessay.
 You’ll have a flexible job, you’ll be able to work from the beach, and you’ll be able to enjoy summer like a boss!